 (See also Overview of Thrombotic Disorders.)

-Anticoagulation with parenteral heparin or low molecular weight heparin, followed by oral warfarin, is used for venous thrombosis or for prophylaxis for patients at increased thrombotic risk (eg, by immobilization, severe injury, surgery).
+Anticoagulation with heparin or low molecular weight heparin, followed by warfarin, is used for venous thrombosis, or for prophylaxis in patients at increased thrombotic risk (eg, by immobilization, severe injury, or surgery).

 It is probable, but not yet certain, that the direct oral anticoagulant (DOAC) inhibitors of either thrombin (dabigatran) or factor Xa (eg, rivaroxaban, apixaban) can be used in place of other anticoagulants for this disorder.